andre-carbajal/McPackGenerator/README.md

 ## Installation

+### Option 1: Compile from Source

 1. Clone the repository: `git clone https://github.com/andre-carbajal/McPackGenerator.git`
 2. Navigate to the project directory: `cd McPackGenerator`
-3. Build the project using Gradle: `gradle build`
+3. Build the project

+### Option 2: Download from Releases

+1. Go to the [releases page](https://github.com/andre-carbajal/McPackGenerator/releases) of the repository.
+2. Download the latest release.

 ## Usage

+### If Compiled from Source

-1. Run the application: `java -jar build/libs/McPackGenerator.jar`
+1. Run the application: `java -jar McPackGenerator.jar`
 2. Use the GUI to select a directory and generate a .mcpack file.

+### If Downloaded from Releases

+1. Ensure you have a JDK that includes JavaFX or add the necessary JavaFX modules to your JDK.
+2. Run the application: `java -jar McPackGenerator.jar`
+3. Use the GUI to select a directory and generate a .mcpack file.

 ## Features